logo

 5. You enjoy challenging work.
 Counselors may see both the best and the worst sides of people who are facing serious life issues and must be able to remain objective and calm during stressful conversations.

 6. You’re seeking a career in a growth industry.
-According to projections, demand for counseling services and counselors is expected to be between 8.4% and 22.5% through 2028.6
+According to projections, demand for counseling services and counselors is expected to be between 9% and 22.9% through 2030, which is roughly 300% to 1000% faster than the average job growth.6

 7. You want a career that gives back.
 Even counselors who work in private practice frequently collaborate or volunteer with community agencies and nonprofits.